-We have not received any substantiated complaints concerning breaches of customer privacy in FY2018.
+We have not received any substantiated complaints concerning breaches of customer privacy in FY2019 (FY2018: Nil).
 We have proactively engaged a professional external party to conduct penetration tests to check the vulnerability of our IT systems to provide the management with an assessment of areas for improvement in terms of our IT hardware, software and systems.
-This assessment is still currently in progress at the time of this Report's publication.
+In FY2019, we have upgraded our servers and IT equipment to secure office network from intruders, implemented security solutions for network, email system and end-point access, established data loss prevention procedures and improved on our disaster recovery plans.
+These initiatives aim to enhance security and improve confidence for our customers.